 Traditional 30-day programs are still undoubtedly appropriate for many people, as are outpatient treatment and self-help groups, and may be the only practical option for some.
 The needs of every individual must be evaluated on a case-by-case basis, but the research is clear: the more time spent in a formal treatment program, the better the chances of lifetime sobriety.

-It’s difficult for people to commit to 30 days away from their families and jobs, not to mention 90-plus days, but recovery takes time and ongoing effort.
+It’s difficult for people to commit to 30-day programs away from their families and jobs, not to mention 90-plus days, but recovery takes time and ongoing effort.

 Longer treatment stays offer the following benefits:

 - Detox: Depending on the individual and his drug history, detox time may vary.
 And while detox is a critical part of the process, it is not considered to be treatment.
-With a longer treatment stay, clients still have several weeks or more following detox to engage in the deeper work of recovery.
+With a longer treatment stay such as 30-day programs, clients still have several weeks or more following detox to engage in the deeper work of recovery.

 - Healing the Brain: Research shows that the addicted brain can heal over time, but months or years of drug abuse cannot be undone in a few weeks.
 Brain scans of recovering addicts show that changes are still taking place three months or more after treatment.